UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 - `emacs`: also highly configurable and extensible, `emacs` has a less steep learning curve than `vim` but offers features common to many modern code editors.
 It readily integrates with debuggers, which is great if you need to find problems in your code as it runs.
 - `nano`: a lightweight editor that also uses the more common way of allowing the editing of text by default, but allows you to access extra editor functionality such as search/replace or saving files by using `Ctrl` with other keys.

 These are all text-based editors, in that they do not use a graphical user interface like Windows.
-They simply appear in the terminal, which has a key advantage, particularly for HPC systems like ARCHER2 or DiRAC: they can be used everywhere there is a terminal, such as via an SSH connection.
+They simply appear in the terminal, which has a key advantage, particularly for HPC systems like ARCHER2, DiRAC, or Oxford's ARC: they can be used everywhere there is a terminal, such as via an SSH connection.

 One of the common pitfalls of using Linux is that the `vi` editor is commonly set as the default editor.
 If you find yourself in `vi`, you can exit using `Escape` to get into command mode, and then `:` to enter a new command followed by `q` + `!`, which means quit `vi` without saving the file.